-HUMILITY: THE SECRET OF REDEMPTION.
+HUMILITY: THE SECRET OF REDEMPTION

-"Have this mind in you which was also in Christ Jesus: who emptied Himself, taking the form of a servant; and humbled Himself, becoming obedient even unto death.
-Wherefore God also highly exalted him."-PHIL. ii.
-5-7.
+"Have this mind in you which was also in Christ Jesus: who emptied Himself; taking the form of a servant; and humbled Himself; becoming obedient even unto death.
+Wherefore God also highly exalted Him.
+"Phil.
+2: 5-9.